Cheny5863/Pedlar/README.md

 运行界面如下：

 ![image](https://user-images.githubusercontent.com/40204259/156085798-ec59d538-56c2-435c-a0ea-c317bfb29f32.png)
-a GUI map algorithm（Graph shortest path algorithm） programe base on javaswing you can open this project with IDEA if want to run this program
+A program to visualize graph algorithms(graph shortest path algorithm) base on javaswing you can open this project with IDEA if want to run this program
-Note: please use JDK8, JDK16 interface display problem,there are some problems when use JDK16

 The user interface of this program:
 ![image](https://user-images.githubusercontent.com/40204259/156085803-69b7961e-5cb4-4c67-b116-aec3f0ed95ff.png)